 Submitted to: Bishop Museum Occasional Papers

-Citation: Lingafelter, S.W.
-2007.
-Two new Distenia Lepeletier & Serville from Fiji with a Key to the known Melanesian Species (Coleoptera: Cerambycidae: Disteniinae).
+Citation: Waqa, H., Lingafelter, S.W.
+2009.
+New Fijian Callidiopini (Coleoptera: Cerambycidae).
 Bishop Museum Occasional Papers.
-8(93):3-11.
+14:105.
 Interpretive Summary: Longhorned beetles are very important to agriculture and the economy due to their destruction of wood during their development.
-Many species of woodboring beetles are intercepted at ports-of-entry in the United States and are potential pests.
-This study describes 2 species of longhorned woodboring beetles and provides an identification key to this group for a large region of islands in the Pacific Ocean.
+Many species of woodboring beetles are intercepted at ports-of-entry in the US and are potential pests.
+This study describes 2 species of longhorned woodboring beetles from Fiji.
 Numerous figures are provided to facilitate identifications of the species.
 This study will be important to port identifiers, regulatory personnel associated with APHIS-PPQ, and scientists and laypersons concerned with woodboring beetles and Asian/Oceanic fauna.